nikos-glikis/TorRange/README.md

 Threaded Range Processor, with TOR Integration
 ==============================================

+TorRange is a library that can create multiple threads and consume large input of any size efficiently.

+A Tor Instance is tied to each thread if needed and the thread can control the connection (Restart circuit/change ip etc).

+The process can be stopped and resumed at any point.

 Introduction
 -------------

-This repository contains a library that can read one or more Ranges, and process each number in that process.
-It also contains an application of that library, that downloads and the ip of each thread for each number in the range.
+This repository contains a library that can read one or more Integer Ranges/DatabaseTables/Wordlists/Bruteforce words, and process each entry in that process.

 Each thread is connected to a tor connection, which it has control over.
-When needed the ip of the Thread can be changed, and a readUrl method is provided that downloads some url, using TOR.
+When needed the ip of the Thread can be refreshed (changeIp() in worker), and a readUrl(String url) method is provided that downloads some url, using TOR.

+You can control the number of threads running and you can stop/resume the process at any point.

+This library was created to process many millions of requests on a service that limits requests per ip, anonymously.

 Requirements
 -----------

 To run this you need a linux box with tor and java (obviously) installed.

 TOR path must be added in the PATH of the linux box tor can be manually runned.
+To verify that open a console and run tor command.

 This has been tested only for root user.